Efficient and Effective Deep Multi-view Subspace Clustering

 \subsection{Multi-view Representation Learning}

-Multi-view representation learning (MRL) aims to integrate information across views to comprehensively describe objects, which is the bedrock for most MVSC tasks as clustering performance profits from it.
-So far, a family of MRL methods has been studied\cite{Mao2021DeepMI, Wan2021MultiViewIR, Wang_2023_CVPR}.
+Multi-view representation learning \cite{Mao2021DeepMI, Wan2021MultiViewIR, Wang_2023_CVPR} aims to integrate information across views to comprehensively describe objects, which is the bedrock for most MVSC tasks as clustering performance profits from it.
 AE$^2$-Nets\cite{Zhang2019AE2NetsAI} integrates intrinsic information from heterogeneous views into an intact latent representation for clustering, utilizing a nested auto-encoder framework. gLMSC\cite{ZhangFHCXTX20} assumes that different views can be reconstructed based on a common representation.
-Since excavating too much information, including superfluous ones, finding cluster structure in the latent space is inappropriate.
-MFLVC \cite{XuT0P0022} investigates a multi-level feature learning framework, implicitly filters out view-private information during the network learning process, and gains common semantics by imposing contrastive learning on high-level features.
-Such contrastive learning-based methods that treat the same samples across different views as positive pairs are too restricted, maximizing the consistency of any two representations while losing sight of diversity.
+Since excavating too much information, including superfluous ones, finding cluster structure in latent space is inappropriate.
+MFLVC \cite{XuT0P0022} proposes a multi-level feature learning framework, implicitly filters out view-private information during the network learning process, and gains common semantics by imposing contrastive learning on high-level features.
+Contrastive learning is a hot topic in multi-view communities, but it treats the same sample across different views as positive pairs that are too restricted, i.e., maximizing the consistency of any two representations while losing sight of diversity.

-Information theory is extensively drawn upon for unsupervised representation learning.
-Numerous related methods are sequentially researched.
-MIB \cite{Federici2020LearningRR} and DMIM \cite{Mao2021DeepMI} identify shared and superfluous information from diverse views, incorporating information bottleneck theory, to obtain a robust representation.
+In addition to contrastive learning, another alternative strategy is based on information theory.
+MIB \cite{DBLP:conf/iclr/Federici0FKA20} and DMIM \cite{Mao2021DeepMI} identify shared and superfluous information from diverse views, incorporating information bottleneck theory, to obtain a robust representation.
 Similarly, CMIB-Nets \cite{Wan2021MultiViewIR} and MSCIB \cite{Yan2023MultiviewSC} explore the shared latent structure and intra-view intrinsic information with the help of information bottleneck theory.
-However, the above methods assume information other than consistent semantic information is superfluous, again ignoring complementary information in multi-view data and thus compromising clustering performance.
-In addition, the cluster-level discriminability (summarized as similarity contracts and dissimilarity contrasts) of unified representation is insufficient.
-IMVC \cite{Fu2023MultiViewCF} achieves a unified feature representation that is more discriminative by maximizing mutual information between instances and their \textit{k}-nearest neighbors.
+However, the above methods assume information other than consistent semantic information is superfluous, again ignoring complementary information across views and thus compromising clustering effects.
+In addition, the research on discriminability (summarized as similarity contracts and dissimilarity contrasts) in unified representation is insufficient.
+IMVC \cite{Fu2023MultiViewCF} achieves a unified feature representation that is discriminative by maximizing mutual information between instances and their \textit{k}-nearest neighbors.